amrlabib/javascript-essentials/hoisting.md

 Hoisting is the ability to use a variable or function before its declaration, its very important to understand that hoisting is applied to declaration not initialization.

+### Declaration VS Initialization:
+I know this is basic, but its important to perfectly understand hoisting.
+* Declaration: `var x;`
+* Initialization: `x = 10;`

 ### `undefined` VS `ReferenceError`:

 `undefined` and `ReferenceError` are two completely different things.

 * `undefined`:
-An undeclared variable is assigned the value undefined at execution and is also of type undefined.
+An undeclared variable is assigned the value undefined at execution.

 * `ReferenceError`:
-A `ReferenceError` is thrown when trying to access a previously undeclared variable.
+A ReferenceError is thrown when trying to access a previously undeclared variable.

-**Important Hint:** variables are hoisted in it's own execution scope, if a variable is hoisted inside a function it will be hoisted at the top of the function body implementation, in another word it will be hoisted in its local scope.
+**Important Hint:** variables are hoisted in it's own execution scope, if a variable is hoisted inside a function it will be hoisted at the top of the function implementation, in another word it will be hoisted in its own local scope.

 ### Variable hoisting:

+#### Example 3.0;

 Variables can be used before its declaration.

-#### Example 3.0;

 ```javascript
 console.log(x); //undefined --> because declaration of x is hoisted and initialized to undefined.